esqin-kazimov/If-Elif-and-Else-Statement-Projects/README.md

 # If-Elif-and-Else-Statement-Projects

-The programming constructs that you used to solve the projects in the previous chapter will continue to be useful as you tackle these problems.
+The programming constructs that you used to solve the projects in the previous repositry will continue to be useful as you tackle these problems.
 In addition, the exercises in this chapter will require you to use decision making constructs so that your programs can handle a variety of different situations that might arise.
 You should expect to use some or all of these Python features when completing these problems: